 20 Informal Mediation of Claims of Conflict and Duplication

-After concluding PINS deliberations, a developer or commenter may claim that a party to the deliberation failed to deliberate in good faith, and may, within 30 days after the final PINS Deliberation Report was filed but prior to the submittal of a BSR-9 or BSR-109 to ANSI, request the ExSC to provide informal mediation of the claim.
+After concluding PINS deliberations, a developer or commenter may claim that a party to the deliberation failed to deliberate in good faith, and may, within 30 days after the final PINS Deliberation Report [ What if there was no deliberation because the ASD promoting the standard never initiated one and a commenter was unaware of the existence of the conflict or duplication until the filing of a BSR-9 or upon being notified by ANSI of the possible conflict or duplication?]was filed but prior to the submittal of a BSR-9 or BSR-109 to ANSI, request the ExSC to provide informal mediation of the claim.
 Such request must be in writing and include a copy of the Deliberation Report(s) required per the ANSI Essential Requirements along with a short and concise statement of the claimant’s position.
 The request shall be considered by the ANSI ExSC in accordance with the following procedures:

 (a) Upon receipt of a formal complaint, the following actions shall occur.

-1) If the complaint has not been submitted to ANSI (i) within 30 days after the final PINS deliberation report but before the submittal of a BSR-9 or BSR-109, the ExSC Secretary in consultation with the ExSC Chairman shall dismiss the complaint unless there are compelling circumstances.
+1) If the complaint has not been submitted to ANSI (i) within 30 days after the final PINS deliberation report but before the submittal of a BSR-9 or BSR-109, [same comment as above] the ExSC Secretary in consultation with the ExSC Chairman shall dismiss the complaint unless there are compelling circumstances.[Are “compelling circumstances” the same as “compelling need” as expressed in proposed ER 2.4.3?
+We believe “need” is a stronger term than “circumstances” and should be substitituted herein].

-2) If the complaint does not (i) specifically allege that the ASD failed to deliberate in good faith as suggested or specified by the Essential Requirements, and (ii) provide sufficient substantiation of facts to support such allegations to establish a prima facie case, the ExSC9 shall dismiss the complaint.
+2) If the complaint does not (i) specifically allege that the ASD failed to deliberate in good faith as suggested or specified by the Essential Requirements, [but if the commenter was never invited to deliberate, this requirement is unfair to the commenter] and (ii) provide sufficient substantiation of facts to support such allegations to establish a prima facie case, the ExSC9 shall dismiss the complaint.[What is a “prima facie” case in the eyes of the ExSC?].

 Flsdocs/ngcma/ANSI/Response to Comment Call on ER revisions.120610